Open-Source-Compliance/package-analysis/README.md

 >  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 For most of the other license texts no license exist, like for BSD-3-Clause, MIT etc. Usually all scanners fail when it comes to license files.
 They match the content of the file, like GPL-2.0 but this is **not** the license of the file.
-In these cases usually the scanner matches are concluded as irrelevant, which translates to **NOASSERTION** in SPDX terminology and in case of the GNU licenses the correct license is concluded.
+In these cases usually the scanner matches are concluded as irrelevant, which translates to **NOASSERTION** in SPDX terminology, in case of the GNU licenses the correct license is concluded.

 This might in some cases lead to strange analysis results, especially when the analysed package only contains a LICENSE.txt file with the license text and no reference to it in the other files.
 We are aware of this and try to make this transparent either in the LicenseComments or in the CreatorComment in the SDPX files.

+Recently we decided to act in those cases as follows:
+If there is on root level a LICENSE.txt or COPYING or similar file we conclude this as "main license" (i.e. clicking on the star in the "Action" column of the license table in the file view of FOSSology) **and** concluding the license information as irrelevant.
+This procedure ensures that in the SPDX tag-value files the Attributes "PackageLicenseConcluded" and "PackageLicenseDeclared" are set and the specific file (i.e. LICENSE.txt or other) has LicenseConcluded = "NOASSERTION".

+Example:
+The LICENSE.txt file on root level contains the text of the MIT license.
+With the above explained procedure this will result in
+> PackageLicenseConcluded: MIT
+> PackageLicenseDeclared: MIT
+> ...
+> FileName: pacakge-abc/LICENSE
+> ...
+>LicenseConcluded: NOASSERTION
+> ...
+> LicenseInfoInFile: MIT

 ### Copyright extraction